sveltejs/sapper/site/content/docs/11-deploying.md

 Visit the corresponding github repository of [vercel-sapper](https://github.com/thgh/vercel-sapper#readme) builder for implementation details and bug reports regarding [Vercel] deployments.

-> Note about Now v1
->
-> Now v1 is deprecated and using it should be avoided, see [this comment](https://github.com/zeit/now/issues/1805#issuecomment-452470953).
-> If you are still running v1 consider upgrating to the newest version.

 ### Deploying service workers